luckyswims/sudoku-api/README.md

 ## Setup Steps

 1. [Fork and clone](https://github.com/luckyswims/sudoku-api) this repository.
-2. Run `bundle` to install all dependencies
+2. Run `bundle install` to install all dependencies
 3. Use `bin/rails server` to spin up the server.

 ## Important Links